 The focus of this course is the examination of theories of creativity, research in creativity and the teaching of creative thinking skills in the context of gifted education programming.

 EDSE 690 - Action Research and Reflective Practice in Gifted Education (3)

-Majors only.
-Prerequisite: EDSE 664, EDSE 683, EDSE 684, EDSE 685, EDSE 686, EDSE 687, and SRM 600.
 Students will conduct action research on a personally meaningful topic in gifted education.
 Emphasis will be placed on professional self-reflection and dissemination of findings to relevant stakeholders.